A recent survey revealed that only 49% of businesses invest in SEO. SEO is one of the best methods to attract high-quality traffic to your website.

 You’ll need to assume how many new customers you’ll get from the SEO plan.
 This is based on keyword traffic and conversions.

 Allocate a percentage of your marketing budget to SEO.
 Be sure that it doesn’t exceed the amount of money you’ll make from SEO.

 Should you keep your SEO plan in-house or outsource it.
 Outsourcing to a company with cheap SEO plans could backfire because you get what you pay for.

-On the other hand, there are SEO packages that make your costs predictable and you can focus on your business.
+On the other hand, a reputable SEO Company offers various SEO packages that make your costs predictable and you can focus on your business.

 Keeping SEO in-house gives you total control, but you assume the cost of everything.

 SEO requires keyword research, competitive research, and constant monitoring.
 There are SEO tools that help you do that.